moq-wg/moq-transport/draft-lcurley-moq-transport.md

 MoQTransport works by transferring objects over QUIC streams.
 The application determines how live content is fragmented into tracks, groups, and objects.

-## Order Priorities and Options

-At the point of this writing, the working group has not reached consensus on the proper way to meet several important goals, such as:

-* Ensure that objects are delivered in the order intended by the emitter
-* Allow nodes and relays to skip or delay some objects to deal with congestion
-* Ensure that emitters can accurately predict the behavior of relays
-* Ensure that when relay have to skip and delay objects belonging to different tracks they do it in a predictable way if tracks are explicitly coordinated and in a fair way if they are not.

-The working group has been considering two alternatives: mark objects belonging to a track with an explicit "send order"; and, define algorithms combining tracks, priorities and object order within a group.
-The two proposals are listed in {{send-order}} and {{ordering-by-priorities}}.
-We expect further work before a consensus is reached.

 ## Groups
 TODO: Add text describing iteration of group and intra object priorities within a group and their relation to congestion response.
 Add how it refers to {{priority-congestion}}